dwijy-piggy/NYT-Solvers/README.md

-# NYT-cheats
+# NYT-Solvers
-This repository contains cheats for some games on the New York Times website.
+This repository contains solvers for some games on the New York Times website.

 Instructions for using scripts: